2023 Huwara shooting: Victims

 The two Israelis killed in the shooting were brothers named Hillel Menachem Yaniv and Yagel Ya’acov Yaniv.
 They were from the Har Brakha settlement, and were described as yeshiva students.
 One of the brothers had just completed his service in the Israeli Navy.

-Subsequent riots
+Following a lawsuit by the Yaniv family, Israel seized $5.2 million in funds for the Palestinian Authority (PA) under the 2024 Compensation for Terror Victims Law.
+Under the law, heirs of victims are entitled to compensation of $2.6 million per victim.
+The lawsuit targeted the PA's payments of stipends to militants and their families.